friendsFEC/Uniqlo-Clone-Quddad/README.md

 6. If test code works (browse to `http://localhost:3000`) Remember to check the web console for errors!
   - No errors -> Approve the request
   - Errors? -> Add comments requesting any changes.

+### Running the Linter

+The AirBnB style guide has been applied to the project.
+You can run the linter against the whole project by running `npm run lint`, or lint an individual file using `npx eslint --ext .jsx clint/src/<path to your file>`